Near-One/near-plugins/README.md

 // In the contract
 let transfer = Transfer { value: 1 };
 transfer.emit(); // At this step the event is serialized and the log is emitted.
+- Allow deriving plugins privately, i.e. without making the methods public.
+    This will allow developers to create custom logic on top of the plugin without modifying source code.
 ```